 Life insurance dividends also represent earnings.
 However, mutual life insurance companies, by law, must share ALL profits of the company with participating policy holders.
 Profits over and above monies set aside for legacy benefits and operating expenses are distributed back to policy holders in the form of dividends.

 If dividends are paid and reinvested into the policy as paid-up additions, they become part of the guaranteed cash value and part of a new, higher basis or floor that increases future gains—both guaranteed gains and dividend payouts.
 Cash value can never lose value is guaranteed to grow by at least a minimum guarantee.
-Therefore reinvested dividends cannot be lost due to a market downturn.
+Therefore reinvested dividends cannot be lost due to a stock market downturn.
 And any dividends paid and reinvested ensure that any future cash value gains and dividend payouts are actually increased!

 Compare this to a stock dividend: most people re-invest their stock dividends and if the price of the stock goes down after that reinvestment, you have essentially “lost” your dividend, or must wait for the price of the stock to go back up in order to recover your dividend.
 (Of course you can take dividends in cash in which case, you wouldn’t lose it.)